Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe first card, the significator, is placed in the center of the cross.
-This card represents the prime energy manifest in your life.
-Temperance (Temperance): Calm and restraint.
+Click for DetailsThe card at the top of the staff represents the ultimate outcome should you continue on this course.
+Temperance: Calm and restraint.
 Self-control, patience and tact in handling situations.
 The act of applying balanced spiritual and psychic forces to physical life.